MakeMeSenpai/audio_visualizer/README.md

 Your Goal create an audio visualizer with JavaScript.
 You'll be drawing audio data onto canvas with JavaScript.
 The audio analyzer provides an array of 1024 8 bit integers.
 Your job is to turn these into something that can be drawn on canvas.
 The values represent the magnitude of a audio at one of 1024 frequency bands.

-Frequncy band is represented as the index in the array for each value.
-At each frquency band you will also have a value of 0 to 255.
+Frequency band is represented as the index in the array for each value.
+At each frequency band you will also have a value of 0 to 255.

 On canvas you will be displaying pixels.
 You can draw them at an x and y coordinate, and you can set the color.
 You can draw shapes like lines, circles and rectangles.
 These might have a location positioned at an x and y, and might have a length, width, and height.